smilerx/shameless-self-promotion/resume.md

 Relational Databases (Oracle, MySQL, Postgres, etc)
 Python, Django, PL/SQL, PHP, Java

 ##Experience
 ###The Doula Exchange

 	class DoulaExchange(object):
-		my_role = 'Creator/Founder'
+		my_roles = 'Creator/Founder'
 		from_date = 'Nov.
 2012'
 		to_date = 'Current'

-**Summary**
+#####Summary
 I created the Doula Exchange (www.doulaexchange.com) to provide a way for prospective parents to quickly and easily connect with caring and professional doulas in their local areas.
 The idea arose after experiencing the poor quality of doula listing websites currently available on the internet when we were looking for a doula for the birth of one of our children.

-Since our launch in late November 2012, we've registered nearly 200 doulas for our service and
-grown a Facebook community from nothing to 100+ people.
+Since our launch in late November 2012, we've registered nearly 200 doulas for our service and grown a Facebook community from nothing to 100+ people.

 **Skills Acquired/Practiced**
 <table>